zakirsajib/WPBLogGatsby/README.md

 * Lazyload
 * Contact form
 * Comments by just comments
+* Implemented Dark modified
+* Implemented Loader Spinner

 ### To Be Done

-* Conditional check on featured image
 * Related posts
 * Search functionality
-* Gravity form integration
-* Portfolio
-* Instagram integration
+* May be some kind of animations or transitions

 ### Known Limitations